12 Fireplace Restoration Ideas That Will Revive Any Home

 stone fireplace restoration

-Remember that soot can stain and damage the stones, so you will need to clean the fireplace every few days, especially during winter (when you use the fireplace daily).
+Remember that soot can stain and damage the stones, so you must clean the fireplace every few days, especially during winter (when you use the fireplace daily).

 If soot accumulates and causes discoloration, we recommend contacting an experienced chimney sweep to clean and treat the stone.

 Thirdly, a stone fireplace is environmentally friendly, containing no dangerous chemicals or toxins.
-What’s more, you can easily repurpose or recycle natural stone.
+You can easily repurpose or recycle natural stone.

 7. Tiled Fireplace